bartfeenstra/betty/documentation/usage/extension/gramps.rst

   the following keys:

   - ``file`` (required): the path to a *Gramps XML* or *Gramps XML Package* file.
+  - ``event_types`` (optional): how to map Gramps event types to Betty event types.
+Keys are Gramps event types, and values are objects with the following keys:

+    - ``event_type``: (required): the plugin ID of th Gramps event type to import this Gramps event type as.

   If multiple family trees contain entities of the same type and with the same ID (e.g. a person with ID ``I1234``) each entity will overwrite any previously loaded entity.